 UGC NET Educational Qualification 2025

 Candidates must hold a postgraduate degree in a relevant field from a recognized university in order to be eligible for UGC NET 2025.
 Depending on the candidate’s category, different percentages of marks are needed.
-Below is a detailed overview of the educational qualification criteria:
+Below is a detailed overview of the UGC NET educational qualification 2025 criteria for the UGC NET 2025:

 UGC NET 2025 Age Limit

 The UGC NET 2025 age limit criteria differ for Junior Research Fellowship (JRF) and Assistant Professor eligibility.
-The table below provides the detailed age limit:
+The table below provides the detailed UGC NET age limit criteria:

 Also Read: UGC NET Age Limit